 Progress this Quarter (includes meetings, work plan status, contract status, significant progress, etc.):

-- The project End Date was extended to 30 June 2021. - We have completed our final report and the report has been submitted to Pooled Fund committee for review.
+- The project End Date was extended to 30 June 2021. - We have completed our final report and the report has been reviewed and accepted by Pooled Fund committee.